 The first step in attaining the skill of active listening is to stop and feel: inwardly.
 Try to understand where the inner need to give advice, judge or correct whatever is being said, emerges from.
 Ask “What do I need to show/prove and why?”.

-Secondly, think what you might need when you want to be heard.
+Secondly, think about what you might need when you want to be heard.
 Do you necessarily want to know the listener’s ‘expert opinion’ on your issue?
 Or perhaps you just need to work through your problem by sharing it.
 To hear yourself saying what hurts, or hold you back.
 That may be exactly what your child, partner, friend or colleague wants too.

 Show you are listening